AngelJavierSalazar/cxai/README.md

 # cxai

-## Full-Stack Customer eXperience Analytics
+## Full-Stack Customer eXperience Analytics and AI

 Author: Dr Angel Salazar

 Short bio:

-Folliowing a career as a lecturer at business schools, that included working in business intelligence and predictive marketing analytics, I am working on the 'Full-Stack Customer eXperience Analytics' framework.
+Folliowing a career as a lecturer at business schools, that included working in business intelligence and predictive marketing analytics, I am working on the 'Full-Stack Customer eXperience Analytics and AI' framework.
 I have overseen projects including e-commerce, operations and logistics, and marketing strategy, comms and analytics.
 I have developed new training on customer analytics, using tools such as Excel, PowerBI, Python and Pandas, performing a range of analyses.
 These include multi-variate regression and econometric methods:

  - Customer segmentation using personas, K-means clustering, product recommender systems, basket analysis, likelihood of purchase and churn, lifetime value, and marketing mix analysis.
  - Multivariate regression modelling, demand analysis and choice modelling, and econometric methods.